-Chester served as a Seaman Second Class, U.S.S.
+James served as a Seaman Second Class, U.S.S.
 Juneau (CL-52), U.S. Navy during World War II.

-Chester was declared "Missing In Action" in the Naval Battle of Guadalcanal during the war.
+James was declared "Missing In Action" in the Naval Battle of Guadalcanal during the war.

 The Juneau, in the early morning hours in near pitch darkness, was first struck on the port side by a torpedo causing a severe list.
 The Juneau, once dawn broke, then tried to return to Espiritu Santo for repairs along with the battle damaged U.S.S.
 Helena and U.S.S.
 San Francisco, when the Juneau was again hit by a torpedo from Japanese I-26 causing her to sink.

 ( Bio by: Russell S. "Russ" Pickett )

 Created by: CWGC/ABMC